 This Animal Cruelty course explores the fact that the line separating an animal abuser from someone capable of committing human violence is much finer than most people care to consider: When animals are abused, people are at risk, and when people are abused, animals are at risk.

 Animal Welfare Officers are often the first point of social service intervention for those experiencing a domestic crisis.

 Community Service Providers and animal welfare organisations need to work more closely together to address violence and enable earlier intervention.

 This course is designed to assist with this process as well as to enable animal care professionals to understand and better manage these situations.

-Module 1 of this animal cruelty course examines how to identify and report non-accidental injury in animals.
+Unit 1 of this animal cruelty course examines how to identify and report non-accidental injury in animals.

 When individuals and families have to be temporarily re-housed during a time of domestic violence, many are forced to give up their pets.
 Some refuse to leave a situation of domestic violence if it means giving up their animal and therefore, in these situations, people and animals continue to be in an at risk environment.

-This animal cruelty course module explores how organisations can prevent this happening by establishing networks of foster animal carers who are able to assist with the fostering of pets whilst owners are temporarily re-housed.
+This animal cruelty course unit explores how organisations can prevent this happening by establishing networks of foster animal carers who are able to assist with the fostering of pets whilst owners are temporarily re-housed.